gds-operations/vcloud-edge_gateway/README.md

 * `network_id` specifies the UUID of the external network that packets are translated from.
 * `original_ip` is an IP address on the external network above.
+* `protocol` defaults to 'tcp'.
+Can be 'icmp', 'udp', 'tcp+udp' or 'any'

 #### load_balancer_service